from abc import ABCMeta, abstractmethod

 Args:

-treatment (np.array or pd.Series): a treatment vector for training
+treatment (np.array, pd.Series, or pl.Series): a treatment vector for training

 p_model (model object, optional): a binary classifier with either a predict_proba or predict method

-treatment_pred (np.array or pd.Series, optional): a treatment vector for prediciton
+treatment_pred (np.array, pd.Series, or pl.Series, optional): a treatment vector for prediction

 calibrate_p (bool, optional): whether calibrate the propensity score